0b01001001/spectree/README.md

 ### Adapter models and Python dataclasses

-The request model supplied to Spectree—either in `spec.validate`, such as `json=Profile`, or through a parameter annotation, such as `json: Profile`—should use the active adapter's model class.
-The same applies to a response model assigned to a status code in `Response`: use `pydantic.BaseModel` for the `pydantic` adapter or `msgspec.Struct` for the `msgspec` adapter.
-Fields on those models can use plain Python dataclasses as their types.
+Start by defining request and response models with the class provided by your
+adapter:

+- Use `pydantic.BaseModel` with the `pydantic` adapter.
+- Use `msgspec.Struct` with the `msgspec` adapter.

+For requests, either pass the model to `spec.validate` (`json=Profile`) or add it as a parameter annotation (`json: Profile`).
+Put response models in `Response`, for example `Response(HTTP_200=Profile)`.

+These models can have fields whose types are plain Python dataclasses.

 ```py
 from dataclasses import dataclass